Faculty

 Teaching Resources

-If you would like to learn more about the benefits and principles of community-engaged teaching and research within your discipline, or if you are seeking project ideas and templates, we encourage you to reach out directly to Harward Center staff so that we can set up a one-on-one consultation.
+If you would like to learn more about the benefits and principles of community-engaged teaching and research within your discipline, or if you are seeking project ideas and templates, we encourage you to reach out directly to Harward Center staff so we can set up a one-on-one consultation.
 During an initial meeting, we will work with you to identify ways that your interests and desired learning outcomes align with community needs.
 From there, we work with our wide range of community partners to find ways that you and your students can connect with their work.
-We prioritize long-term relationship building, and will support you at every step of the way in forging meaningful connections and mutually beneficial partnerships that can be sustained across courses and other learning opportunities.
-Our Annual Reports and the repository of student research available through SCARAB will help to orient you to the kinds of CEL projects and partnerships faculty have been involved in previously.
+We prioritize long-term relationship building and will support you at every step of the way in forging meaningful connections and mutually beneficial partnerships that can be sustained across courses and other learning opportunities.
+Our Annual Reports and the repository of student research available through SCARAB can help orient you to the kinds of CEL projects and partnerships faculty have been involved in previously.

+Bates faculty who teach a Community-Engaged Learning course that prioritizes reciprocal partnership and assets-based community learning, and that includes critical reflection on how power and privilege are at play in CEL, are encouraged to identify their course as such in the course catalog by submitting the CEL Course Tag Request Form.
+Faculty are also encouraged to consider this brief summary of effective practices for CEL integration into a course.
 In addition to the resources outlined above from the Harward Center, we encourage you to explore the website of the National Campus Compact, which offers a wide range of resources for building your understanding of community-engaged pedagogy and important topics in civic engagement in higher education.
 This searchable database of syllabi and assignments for community-engaged learning courses provides a valuable resource as you begin to develop a CEL course.

 Scholarship and Professional Development Resources